apple/foundationdb/documentation/sphinx/source/tls.rst

 Default Password
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 There is no default password.
-If no password is specified, the plugin assumes that private key is unencrypted.
+If no password is specified, TLS assumes that private key is unencrypted.

 CA file default location
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-If a value is not specified, the plugin searches for certs in the default openssl certs location.
+If a value is not specified, TLS searches for certs in the default openssl certs location.

 Parameters and client bindings
 ------------------------------

-When loading a TLS plugin from a non-default location when using a client binding, the ``TLS_PLUGIN`` network option must be specified before any other TLS option.
-Because a loaded TLS plugin is allowed to reject the values specified in the other options, the plugin load operation will be forced by specifying one of the other options, if it not already specified.

-The default LibreSSL-based plugin
+The default LibreSSL-based implementation
 =================================

-FoundationDB offers a TLS plugin based on the LibreSSL library.
+FoundationDB offers TLS based on the LibreSSL library.
 By default, it will be loaded automatically when participating in a TLS-enabled cluster.

-For the plugin to operate, each process (both server and client) must have an X509 certificate, its corresponding private key, and potentially the certificates with which is was signed.
+For TLS to operate, each process (both server and client) must have an X509 certificate, its corresponding private key, and potentially the certificates with which is was signed.
 When a process begins to communicate with a FoundationDB server process, the peer's certificate is checked to see if it is trusted and the fields of the peer certificate are verified.
 Peers must share the same root trusted certificate, and they must both present certificates whose signing chain includes this root certificate.

 If the local certificate and chain is invalid, a FoundationDB server process bound to a TLS address will not start.
 In the case of invalid certificates on a client, the client will be able to start but will be unable to connect any TLS-enabled cluster.

 Formats
 -------

-The LibreSSL plugin can read certificates and their private keys in base64-encoded DER-formatted X.509 format (which is known as PEM).
+The LibreSSL TLS can read certificates and their private keys in base64-encoded DER-formatted X.509 format (which is known as PEM).
 A PEM file can contain both certificates and a private key or the two can be stored in separate files.

 Required files
 --------------